Joe Allen: Swansea City

 Allen was part of the Swansea City youth set-up from age nine.
-As a first-year scholar in the youth team in the 2006–07 season, he featured as an unused first-team substitute in a 3–0 away win over then Premier League side Sheffield United in the third round of the FA Cup.
+As a first-year scholar in the youth team in the 2006–07 season, he featured as an unused first-team substitute in a 3–0 away win over Premier League side Sheffield United in the third round of the FA Cup.
 Two weeks later, when Allen was just 16, Swansea manager Kenny Jackett gave him his debut in the FAW Premier Cup away tie to local Welsh Premier League side Port Talbot Town.
 He played the first half of the match as Swansea lost 2–1 after extra time.
 Allen made his league debut for Swansea as a 75th-minute substitute for Andy Robinson in a 6–3 home defeat to Blackpool on 7 May, the final day of the League One season, as Swansea missed out on a play-off position under new manager and former team captain Roberto Martínez.

 Allen made a first start on 14 August 2007 in a 2–0 home win over Walsall in the first round of the League Cup.
 He was named man of the match for his performance, which included assisting in the first goal by providing a left-footed chipped cross to Paul Anderson.
 Two days later, Martínez awarded Allen his first professional contract, to keep him at Swansea until 2010.
 Allen started in the next round of the tournament at home to Reading and again received the man of the match award, despite a 1–0 loss.
 He made 14 appearances over the campaign, six in the Swans victorious capture of the League One title.